-For the year ended December 31, 2019, our source of revenue was 83.2% directly from CMS and 16.4% indirectly from CMS through our agreement with the Third-Party Payors.
+For the years ended December 31, 2020 and 2019, our source of revenue was 91.0% and 83.2%, respectively, directly from CMS and 8.5% and 16.4%, respectively, indirectly from CMS through our agreement with the Third-Party Payors.
 Should CMS alter its payment/capitation rates in the future, or should the legislative environment change, this could have an adverse impact on our revenue.
-Our terminated contract with the terminated Third-Party Payor represented 7.9% of earned premium revenue during the year ended December 31, 2019.
+Our contract with the Third-Party Payor that terminated in 2020 represented 7.7% of earned premium during the year ended December 31, 2020.
+Our contract with the Third-Party Payor that terminated in 2019 represented 7.9% of earned premium revenue during the year ended December 31, 2019.

 Financial instruments that potentially subject us to concentrations of credit risk consist primarily of cash deposits and restricted investments with financial institutions.
 Accounts at each financial institution are insured by the Federal Deposit Insurance Corporation ("FDIC") up to certain limits.
-At December 31, 2019, there was \$84,796 in excess of FDIC-insured limits.
+At December 31, 2020 and 2019, there was \$205,882 and \$84,796, respectively in excess of FDIC-insured limits.